We have a tendency to believe that science is black and white.

 For example, a company trying to bring a new product to market may overstate the benefits or downplay (even ignore) the side effects.

-What you want to see under the Monetization Section is this:
+What you want to see under the Conflicts of Interest section is this:

 “The authors declare no conflict of interest.”

 This was a recent policy change.
 Research done years ago may not disclose these conflicts so openly.
 You might have to dig through the article.